Sept. 17 UPDATE

-The Beavercreek Pizza Hut location, formerly Papa Murphy’s restaurant that was located across from Beaver-Vu bowling alley north of U.S. 35, shut its doors in December 2017 as the result of a dispute between a franchise owner and corporate, according to a sign posted on the door of the restaurant.
+The new Beavercreek Pizza Hut location formerly housed a Papa Murphy’s restaurant, which shut its doors in December 2017 as the result of a dispute between a franchise owner and corporate.

 >> RELATED: Local pizza shop shuts down abruptly, lashes out at ‘corporate’

-The Kettering space is adjacent to a newly opened OinkADoodleMoo barbecue restaurant, formerly Dayton Beer Company’s initial tasting room and brewery.
-Pizza Hut operated a carryout store for many years in the Fountain Square shopping center on Far Hills Avenue, but it shut down several years ago.
+The Kettering space is adjacent to a relatively new OinkADoodleMoo barbecue restaurant, which moved into what was once the Dayton Beer Company’s initial tasting room and brewery.
+Pizza Hut operated a carryout/delivery store for many years in the Fountain Square shopping center on Far Hills Avenue in Kettering, but it shut down several years ago.

 The new Pizza Hut locations will join an already competitive Dayton-area pizza market, which has long been dominated by venerable hometown chains such as Cassano’s Pizza King and Marion’s Piazza; by national chains such as Pizza Hut, Domino’s, Little Caesar’s and Papa John’s; and by the dozens of smaller chains and single-store independents that call the Miami Valley home.